wazo-platform/wazo-platform.org/content/uc-doc/high_availability/introduction.md

 - Configure one Wazo as a master -> setup the slave address (VoIP interface)
 - Restart services (wazo-service restart) on master
 - Configure the other Wazo as a slave -> setup the master address (VoIP interface)
-- Configure file synchronization by running the script `xivo-sync -i` on the master
+- Configure file synchronization by running the script `wazo-sync -i` on the master
 - Start configuration synchronization by running the script `xivo-master-slave-db-replication <slave_ip>` on the master
 - Resynchronize all your devices